thauvette/strength-tracker/README.md

 This is just a little personal project I started to try making a PWA using indexedDB.
 It is a work in progress.

-TODO: aux exercises need to link to exercise db
+TODO: view exercise history and get PRs

-TODO: get PRs
+TODO: unlock publishing on netlify

 TODO: backup solution.